rorycl/sshagentca/README.md

 The server will run on the specified IP address and port, by default 0.0.0.0:2222.

-Settings including certificate settings such as the validity period, organisation name and the prompt received by the client (together with the user_principals settings noted above) are set out in the settings yaml file.
+Settings are configured in the settings yaml file and include the certificate settings such as the validity period and organisation name, the prompt received by the client and the `user_principals` settings noted above.

 If the server runs successfully, it will respond to ssh connections that have a public key listed in `authorized_keys` and which have a forwarded